On the Anisotropy of Score-Based Generative Models: Discussion

 \subsection{Limitations}

-Similarly to \citet{kadkhodaie2024generalization}, our experiments, while thorough, focus on relatively small scale settings, which may not reflect the current state-of-the-art.
-This choice was deliberate: a rigorous validation of our claims at large scales is computationally prohibitive and would require significantly more resources and time.
-Ultimately, we have prioritized insight as opposed to completeness.
-Moreover, it is important to stress that we have specifically studied directional inductive biases imposed by the architecture.
-In principle, the overall dynamics of diffusion models may also be influenced or dominated by different factors such as explicit regularization or other implicit priors, e.g., the double descent phenomenon \citep{Nakkiran2020Deep}.
-In general, we do not make any claims regarding foundation models nor do we claim to have a complete theory of inductive biases.
+Our experiments focus on relatively small-scale settings.
+A rigorous validation of our claims at large scales would require significantly more resources and time.
+Ultimately, we chose to prioritize insight as opposed to completeness.
+Moreover, it is important to stress that we have specifically isolated directional inductive biases imposed by the architecture.
+In principle, the overall dynamics of diffusion models may be influenced or dominated by different factors such as explicit regularization or other implicit priors.
+In general, we do not make claims regarding foundation models nor do we claim a complete theory of inductive biases.